Lektricke/Time_hack_device/README.md

 How it works

-You are pressing the button several times, how many times - it is choosen randomly, but let say 15 at least. the light flashes with some delay after you pressed the button, for the set up rounds, it is around 100ms (actually i set it to 150).
+You are pressing the button several times, after each press, LED flashes for short time, to indicate the button.
+How many times? - it is choosen randomly, but let say 15 at least. the light flashes with some delay after you pressed the button, for the set up rounds, it is around 100ms (actually i set it to 150).
 Your brain learned, that these events occures at the same time, so you start to ignore the delay.
 After some presses was executed, the delay time changes to very short.
 I gave it 10ms, since i was not sure if the program itself is not